 Blue nursing scrubs are also obviously much easier to keep clean and looking professional.

 A downfall is that in order to maintain color conformity, your hospital may choose to go with one specific brand.
-For example, I have notice several organizations using Dickies royal blue scrubs as their nursing uniform of choice.
+For example, I have noticed several organizations using Dickies royal blue scrubs as their nursing uniform of choice.
 But don’t let this disappoint you.
-You do not have to buy scrubs from your hometown overpriced retailer.
+You do not have to buy scrubs from your overpriced hometown retailer.
 You can order scrubs online and save bunches and get the same great quality likely a much wider selection.

-Since hospitals have gotten with the program and are unifying the look of nurses without oppressing them, this leads us to question Hollywood when they will get in line with the times on nursing uniforms?
+Since hospitals have gotten with the program and are unifying the look of nurses without oppressing them, this leads us to question Hollywood when will they get in line with the times on nursing uniforms?

 Poll the Audience